developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 <img alt="" style="height:350px" src="prefs_3.png"/>

 For scenarios that require even more security, EHS offers Secure and Kiosk modes, which are documented in the [Advanced Features]() section.
-For a complete usage reference for the `enterprisehomescreen.xml` configuration file, please refer to the [Advanced Settings](../settings) section.
+For a complete usage reference for the `enterprisehomescreen.xml` configuration file, please see the [Advanced Settings](../settings) section.

 ## Automated Installation
 These instructions apply to remote installation of EHS, an `enterprisehomescreen.xml` config file, or both, from an organization's own MDM server to multiple managed devices.
 Alternatively, remote deployment and management can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

 **To install EHS using an MDM, instruct the MDM to do the following, in this order**:

 &#49;.
 If desired, <b>create an</b> `enterprisehomescreen.xml`<b> file</b> containing the desired user apps and settings.
 Otherwise, EHS will be installed with its default settings and apps.
-Refer to the [Advanced Settings](../settings) section for detailed instructions on the creation and editing of config files.
+See the [Advanced Settings](../settings) section for detailed instructions on the creation and editing of config files.

 &#50;. <b>Deploy EHS and the config file</b> (if any) to the device(s).
 This includes the .apk file and the XML file (if any) created in the previous step.